Moremar/IT_tutorials/CyberSecurity/Linux/BashScript.md

 ## Signal Traps

 When writing a Bash script that takes a while to run, we may want to react when signals are received.
-The `trap` command allows to define a function to use on reception of a SIGINT of SIGTERM signal.
+The `trap` command allows to define a function to use on reception of a SIGINT or SIGTERM signal.

 ```shell
 # function to execute on signal reception